Last Updated on September 18, 2025 by Maged kamel

 With the help of this permutation matrix, we can create a new matrix different from the old matrix, where there will be a change of rows.
 This is a brief illustration of the permutation matrix quoted from Prof. Mathew W Reid.
 The author explains that with the change in the process of multiplication, we can get either a swap in rows or a swap in columns.

-First, we start with the identity matrix for a matrix of 2×2.
-In the identity matrix, we have 1 in the upper left and the lower right corner and the remaining corners are having zeros.
+First, we start with the identity matrix for a 2×2 matrix.
+In the identity matrix, we have 1 in the upper left and the lower right corner, and the remaining corners have zeros.
 Multiplying an identity matrix to a matrix 2xc2 will not change the arrangement of rows or columns.

 How to swap the first row in a 2×2 matrix?

-We have only two options in the 2×2 matrix to swap the rows, the first option is to swap the first row to be as a second row when we multiply a given matrix from the left with a permutation matrix P.
+We have only two options in the 2×2 matrix to swap the rows.
+The first option is to swap the first row to be as the second row when we multiply a given matrix from the left with a permutation matrix P.

-The second option is to swap the second row to the first row in the new matrix.
-Moving the first row of an identity matrix to be a second row and vice versa, then multiplying to another matrix will create a new matrix with shifted rows. as we can see in the next slide image.
+The second option is to swap the second row with the first row in the new matrix.
+Moving the first row of an identity matrix to be the second row and vice versa, then multiplying by another matrix, will create a new matrix with shifted rows, as we can see in the next slide image.

 How to swap the first column in a 2×2 matrix?